FlissLips/RADARNotes/ElectroOptics.md

 ## Lambertian Radiator
 ### Introduction
 - Relying on reflected energy means you have to create some kind of model for this.
-- This can be done with physics-based rendering, where each material is assigned absorption characteristics to each material, which is very complicated.
+- This can be done with physics-based rendering, where each material is assigned absorption characteristics, which is very complicated.
 - We can instead create a simplication called a **Lambertian surface**
 - It's a surface where the radiance $L$ is independemt of view $\theta_s$, and that $L$ is constant
 - This doesn't mean that it will radiation an equal amount of flux into all solid angles.
 - Here, the relationship between $L$ and $M$ is: $M = L\pi$
 ### Relationship between Exitance and Radiance
-- Assuming a Lambertian surface means any point on this surface radiates into a hemisphere
-- The flux is then given by:
+- Assuming a Lambertian surface means any point on this surface radiates into a hemisphere.
+The flux is then given by:
   $\phi_{hemisphere} = \int L A \cos \theta_{s} d \Omega_{d}$ **(1)**

 - In spherical coordinates: